 Where is Roy Keane now?

 A legend of the Premier League, former Manchester United captain Roy Keane called time on his playing career in 2006 after a short spell in Scotland with Celtic.

-Keane won a number of trophies during his time at Old Trafford including seven Premier League titles, four FA Cups, the UEFA Champions League and also the Scottish Premier League with Celtic.
+During his his time at Old Trafford he won a number of trophies including seven Premier League titles, four FA Cups, the UEFA Champions League and he also won the Scottish Premier League and the League Cup with Celtic.

-After hanging up his boots it was widely thought that Keane would go into the coaching side of the game once his career was over and in August 2006 he joined Championship side Sunderland as manager.
+After hanging up his boots it was widely thought that Keane would go into coaching and in August 2006 he joined Championship side Sunderland as manager.

-He enjoyed success at Sunderland winning the Championship title in his first season.
-However, his time in the Premier League proved to be a much tougher task with a relegation battle in his first season and inconsistent form during his second season.
+He enjoyed immediate success with the Mackems, winning the Championship title in his first season but his time in the Premier League proved to be a much tougher task fighting relegation in his first season and inconsistent form during his second season.

-After two years at the club Keane resigned citing differences with their major shareholder Ellis Short and chairman Niall Quinn.
+After two years at the club he resigned citing differences with their major shareholder Ellis Short and chairman Niall Quinn.

-Unfortunately his Ipswich side struggled on the pitch and never gained enough momentum to push for a promotion challenge and Keane was sacked in 2011.
+Unfortunately his side struggled on the pitch and never gained enough momentum to push for a promotion challenge and he was promptly sacked in 2011.